eArmada8/berseria_model_tool/README.md

 Please see the [wiki](https://github.com/eArmada8/berseria_model_tool/wiki), and the detailed documentation below.

 ## Credits:
-I am as always very thankful for the dedicated reverse engineers at the Kiseki modding discord, for their brilliant work, and for sharing that work so freely.
+I am as always very thankful for the dedicated reverse engineers at the Tales of ABCDE modding discord and the Kiseki modding discord, for their brilliant work, and for sharing that work so freely.
 I am also very thankful to DaZombieKiller for [TalesOfTools](https://github.com/DaZombieKiller/TalesOfTools/) as well as for sharing lots of knowledge about the Tales of Berseria / Zestiria file structure and modding.
 I am also thankful to Nenkai for sharing [extensive research](https://github.com/Nenkai/TLAnimDCT/) about the animation format.
 This toolset also utilizes the tstrip module (python file format interface) adapted for [Sega_NN_tools](https://github.com/Argx2121/Sega_NN_tools/) by Argx2121, and I am grateful for its use - it is unmodified and is distributed under its original license.

 ## Requirements:
 1. Python 3.10 and newer is required for use of these scripts.
 It is free from the Microsoft Store or python.org, for Windows users.
 For Linux users, please consult your distro.